NordicSemiconductor/asset-tracker-cloud-firmware-aws/README.rst

 Setup
 =====

-The application is compatible with the `Asset Tracker cloud example for AWS`_, which is an open source, serverless cloud backend and Web UI framework that is designed to store and graphically represent data sent from the application firmware.
+The application is compatible with the `Asset Tracker Cloud Example for AWS`_, which is an open source, serverless cloud backend and Web UI framework that is designed to store and graphically represent data sent from the application firmware.
-The `Asset Tracker Cloud Application`_ supports the manipulation of real-time configurations of the application.
+The `Asset Tracker Cloud Example web application`_ supports the manipulation of real-time configurations of the application.

-To set up the application to work with the Asset Tracker cloud example for AWS, see the `Getting started guide for Asset Tracker cloud example for AWS`_.
+To set up the application to work with the Asset Tracker Cloud Example for AWS, see the `Getting started guide for Asset Tracker Cloud Example for AWS`_.

 Configuration options
 =====================